calscoo/portfolio/hugo/content/resume.md

 ## Summary

 * **Contact:** scoutscott13@gmail.com
-* **Location:** Bellevue, WA
+* **Location:** Greater Seattle Area, WA
-* **Preference:** Remote work only
+* **Arrangement:** Remote Work Only

-Highly skilled and dedicated Senior DevOps Engineer with a strong background in software development, infrastructure management, and cloud computing.
-I have a proven ability to design, implement, and maintain complex systems, ensuring optimal performance, low cost and security.
-With excellent communication skills and a passion for learning, I am looking for an opportunity to contribute my skills to a dynamic team.
+Accomplished Senior DevOps Engineer with a passion for delivering business value through technology.
+Demonstrated success in leading cross-functional initiatives, optimizing cloud costs, project planning, InfoSec and automating critical processes.
+Expertise in AWS, Terraform, Kubernetes, security best practices and representing technical teams in strategic meetings.
+Proven mentor and team leader with a strong focus on knowledge sharing, communication and collaboration.
+Seeking a senior/lead role where I can drive technical excellence and foster a culture of continuous improvement.

 ## Experience